Hello and welcome to mmhmm!

 Use the Rooms sidebar to choose (and change) whichever room or background suits your fancy.
 The first nine rooms have keyboard shortcuts (⌘-1 to ⌘-9) if your mood changes fast!
-You can even make your own rooms—just click Manage to add and customize images and videos.
+Browse our Rooms Catalogue to find the room that matches your mood ring today.

 You can also play around with Dynamic Rooms—they’re the ones with a white play button.
 These are beautiful, animated backgrounds generated in real time with code.
 You can customize these according to your style, and because these use way less processing power than video files, your computer won’t sound like it’s trying to lift off.

 The slide tray below the main stage is where you put your ... slides.
 Try dragging images or movies to the tray.
 You can also push + New Slide on top of the slide tray to add media and share your screen.
 (When sharing your screen, you can resize and interact with your selected window normally, and the changes will be reflected in mmhmm.)